What are the effects of air pollution on your lungs?

 The effect that air pollution has on your lungs depends on the type and mix of pollutants in the air, the concentration of pollutants and how much of the pollutant gets down into your lungs.

-If you’re exposed to high pollution levels, for example on a busy road or during a high pollution episode, you may experience immediate symptoms.
+If you’re exposed to high pollution levels, for example on a busy road or during a high pollution episode, you may experience a rapid onset of symptoms.
 These include irritated airways, feeling out of breath and coughing.
+If you find these symptoms happen regularly you should visit your doctor for a review.

 If you have a lung condition, high levels of pollution can also cause an exacerbation of your symptoms, such as an asthma attack or a COPD flare-up.
-People with asthma may notice that they need to use their reliever inhaler more than normal when pollution is high.
+People with asthma may notice they need to use their reliever inhaler more than normal when pollution is high.
+It’s also very important you take your preventer inhaler regularly.

 Does air pollution cause lung conditions?